openhab/openhabian/docs/openhabian-exim.md

 Both of these freemailers will only forward your mail when you authenticate with your Google/GMX username first.
 Additionally, GMX requires the "From:" address to be your GMX mail address.
 Google allows for arbitrary From: but will override any From: with your Gmail address.

+Google meanwhile enforces more strict anti-spamming so authenticating with your standard credentials likely won't work any more to send mail.
+But you can generate a static password token for use with applications such as email in your goole account settings.

 :::

 Here is what you will need to enter: